Relative Importance Sampling for off-Policy Actor-Critic in Deep Reinforcement Learning: Standard Importance Sampling

 \subsection{Relative Importance Sampling}

-Although some research, for instance, \cite{Wang2016SampleEA,Precup2001OffPolicyTD,Gu2016QPropSP} has been carried out on solving instability, no studies have been found which uses a smooth variant of IS in RL.
-A smooth variant of IS, such as the RIS \cite{Sugiyama2016Introduction,Yamada2011RelativeDE} is used to ease the instability in semi-supervised learning.
-Our quasi RIS can be defined as:
+While there have been some studies \cite{Wang2016SampleEA,precup2001off,Gu2016QPropSP} conducted on addressing instability, no papers have been discovered that utilize a smooth version of importance sampling in RL.
+The utilization of the smooth version of IS, such as RIS, serves the purpose of mitigating the instability in semi-supervised learning.
+The term "quasi RIS" can be defined as: